loudspeek/rebuilder/README.md

 ### Cleaning the output from external commands

 The output of external commands is included in the resulting pull request that the Rebuilder creates.
-Before including it in a pull request the output needs to be cleaned to remove any API keysand strip color escape codes.
+Before including it in a pull request the output needs to be cleaned up.
+We currently apply the following transforms:

+- Apply a set of redactions to protect API keys etc
+- Strip color escape codes from the output
+- Return only the last n characters of the body (default 64,000, for using in GitHub comments)

 Use the `CleanedOutput` class to obtain a cleaned version of an external command's output.

 ```ruby
 cleaned_output = CleanedOutput.new(output: 'key=secret pw=password', redactions: ['secret', 'password'])